James Backhouse: England

 In 2017 a commemorative plaque was unveiled at 92 Micklegate, York, once the home of the Backhouse brothers, and now of the York Conservation Trust.
 This was the result of a collaboration between the York Civic Trust, The York Conservation Trust, and the Yorkshire Gardens Trust.
+From 1859, he lived at Holgate House.

 Family

 James Backhouse was the third of five consecutive generations named James Backhouse, so they are also often mentioned with generational suffix ordinals: